In this article, we explain why a waterproof bivy sack is a great ultralight backpacking shelter option.

 Downsides To A Waterproof Bivy Sack

-As great as bivy sacks are they are definitely not for everyone.
+We love bivy sacks, but we know they are not for everyone.

-Despite being lightweight, easy to use, and fully waterproof, a lot of backpackers find them hard to sleep in.
+Despite Bivy Sacks being lightweight, easy to use, and fully waterproof, some backpackers find it hard to sleep inside of one.

 Little Vertical Space

-There is not a lot of vertical space so most bivy sacks are impossible to sit up in.
+There is not a lot of vertical space, so most bivy sacks are impossible to sit up.

-This isn’t a problem if you’re just laying down to fall asleep.
+Sitting up isn’t a problem if you’re lying down to fall asleep.